 Most verticals, including financial services, have data mastering requirements in the area of entity data (individuals, corporations and associated hierarchies, counterparties, and more), which is why the multi-industry generic MDM term came to be associated with such projects, even within financial services.

-Is the distinction between EDM and MDM important?
+Is the distinction between EDM vs MDM important?
 Should it continue to exist?

-Both terms stand for the same principles and require the same underlying approaches to handling data, regardless of which data set is involved.
+Regardless of which data set is involved, both terms stand for the same principles and require the same underlying approaches to handling data.
 Moreover, the data mastering requirements of financial institutions are crossing the boundaries between data sets, requiring a unified view of securities, entities, and other data sets for risk analysis, client analytics, and regulatory reporting (witness BCBS 239 as just one example).

 GoldenSource crosses those boundaries too.
 We serve the role of EDM (if that’s what a security master means to you); we also serve the role of MDM (if that’s what a customer/counterparty/entity master means to you).